ankur-anand/simple-go-rpc/README.md

 }
 ```

-So now that we an format, we need to serialize this so that we can send it over the network.
+So now that we have a format, we need to serialize this so that we can send it over the network.
 In our case we will use the `go` default binary serialization protocol for encoding and decoding.

 ```go